 Adelaide Zero 90-day Project

 Adelaide is leading the charge to become the first city outside North America to achieve Functional Zero homelessness.
 On any given night there are up to 120 people sleeping rough in the Adelaide CBD.
 The Adelaide Zero Project focuses on a coordinated and sustained effort to more effectively match the need for housing with supply.
-Functional Zero homelessness is achieved when, over a defined period, the number of people who are homeless is no greater than the housing availability.
+Functional Zero homelessness is reached when the number of people who are homeless in a city is no greater than the housing placement availability.

 The foundation to the approach is knowing all the people sleeping rough on a by-name basis on any given night and reporting publicly on the overall number of people sleeping rough in as close to real time as possible.
 The Don Dunstan Foundation has been working with former Thinker in Residence, Roseanne Haggerty’s Community Solutions to bring this initiative to Adelaide, following on from its success across 75 US communities.

-This project is part of the South Australian Government’s 90-day projects, delivered through the Change@SouthAustralia initiative.
+This project is part of the South Australian Government’s 90-day projects, delivered with the support of Office for the Public Sector.